top of page

 The National WWII Museum in New Orleans photo personal collection

-Dedicated in 2000 as the D-Day Museum and later designated by Congress as America's National WWII Museum, the museum highlights the "American Spirit" of teamwork, optimism, courage and sacrifice of the men and women who served both on the battlefront and at the home front.
+Dedicated in 2000 as the D-Day Museum and later designated by Congress as America's National World War II Museum, the museum highlights the "American Spirit" of teamwork, optimism, courage, and sacrifice of the men and women who served both on the battlefront and at the home front.

 Situated on a six-acre campus, the galleries within the five pavilions keep you engaged and informed through many exhibits, interactive concepts such as the Dog Tag Experience and first-person oral histories.